charmgeorge/DreamJob/readme.md

 - [Links](#links)

 ## Basic Overview
 This repository contains the final group project completed at LEARN Academy by the group Bang-False (!false).
-DreamJob is a full stack web application that uses React for the front-end, Express for the back-end, and PostgreSQL for the database.
+Dream Job is a full stack web application that uses React for the front-end, Express for the back-end, and PostgreSQL for the database.
 Our site aims to give job seekers greater control in managing their job searching process.

 ## Key Features